-An early general election in Ireland, originally set for March 11, 2011, was held on February 25, following the withdrawal of the Green Party from Taoiseach (Prime Minister) Brian Cowen's coalition government last January 23.
+Ireland held a general election on Saturday, February 8, 2020.
 An overview of the proportional representation system used to choose members of the lower chamber of the Parliament of Ireland - Dáil Éireann (the House of Representatives) - is presented here.

 The Parliament of Ireland, the Oireachtas consists of a lower chamber, Dáil Éireann (the House of Representatives), whose members are directly elected by universal adult suffrage, and an upper chamber, Seanad Éireann (the Senate), whose members are appointed by the prime minister, or indirectly elected by panels representing vocational interests or by graduates of the National University of Ireland and the University of Dublin (Trinity College).
 Dáil Éireann has greater legislative power than Seanad Éireann, which can neither initiate financial legislation nor delay indefinitely legislation already passed by Dáil Éireann.

-Dáil Éireann is composed of 166 members elected for a five-year term of office.
+Dáil Éireann is composed of 160 members (previously 158) elected for a five-year term of office.
 Dáil elections are carried out in three- to five-member constituencies by the Single Transferable Vote (STV) system, which combines proportional representation (PR) with preferential voting.
 Under this system, voters indicate a first preference for one candidate, and may rank the remaining candidates in successive order of preferences on the ballot paper.

 In each constituency, Dáil seats are awarded to candidates who attain the constituency quota, calculated by dividing the number of valid first preference votes cast in the constituency by one more than the number of seats to be filled, and then adding one to the result.
 A candidate whose first preference vote total equals or exceeds the quota is immediately elected; if the candidate obtained more first preference votes than the quota, the surplus is distributed among the remaining candidates, in proportion to the second preferences of all votes cast for the successful candidate.
 The surplus transfer may result in the election of one or more candidates, in whose case the described procedure is repeated.
 However, if there are unallocated seats after transferring surplus votes from elected candidates, the candidate with the lowest number of votes is eliminated, and the preferences of the eliminated candidate are transferred to the remaining candidates.
 These two processes are repeated until all seats are filled.